Nepal and Bhutan Tour

 Both these nations “Nepal” and “Bhutan” are notable for their diverse traditions and civilizations worldwide.
 These two countries’ rich heritage and culture are a big draw for travelers worldwide.
 In Nepal, people consistently commemorate festivals such as Dashain, Tihar, Lohsar, and many others.
 In contrast, the people of Bhutan observe prominent festivals, including Tsechu, Punakha Drubechen, Jambay Lakhang, and many more.

 Most individuals in these two nations practice Buddhism and Hinduism, respectively.
 With these exquisite cultural influences among the people, an amicable resonance permeates the entire nation.
-Bhutanese people dance at festivals, sporting a crimson masks and long red and brown clothing.
+Bhutanese people dance at festivals, sporting a crimson mask and long red and brown clothing.
 The same is true of the Newari festival in Nepal.
 And the overwhelming number of Nepalese people likewise adhere to the same heritage.
 It is what transforms both of these nations into exact replicas of one another in every way.

 Key Sightseeing

-Nepal and Bhutan Short Tour Detail Itinerary
+Detail Itinerary of Nepal and Bhutan Short Tour

-• Day 01: Arrive in Kathmandu
+Day 01: Arrive in Kathmandu

 This is the day you will arrive in Kathmandu.
 After meeting our personnel at the airport, a private vehicle will be there for you to transport you from the airport to the hotel.
 After short rest at the hotel, we will discuss Nepal and Bhutan Short Tour.